Broock00/csecdevpro/README.md

 # csecdevpro

-# CSEC Development Division - Django Web Application
+# CSEC Development Division - Web Application

 This Django web application is designed for the CSEC Development Division.
 It includes user authentication, event management, and more.